wizeline/react-apprenticeship/topics/cleancode/readme.md

 # Clean Code

-- What is clean code?
+**What is Clean Code?**

-Is elegant and efficient, simple and direct, the logic should be straightforward with minimal dependencies and performance close to optimal.
+Clean Code is elegant, efficient, simple, and direct.
+The logic should be straightforward with minimal dependencies and performance close to optimal.

-It has meaningful names and it provides one way  rather than many ways for doing one thing.
-Don't contain duplication and Expresses all the design ideas that are in the system, it reads like well-written prose, Clean code does one thing well.
+It has meaningful names, and it provides one way rather than many different ways of doing one thing.
+Do not contain duplication and express all the design ideas in the system.
+It is read like well-written prose.
+Clean Code does one thing well.

 <br />

 ## DRY - Don't Repeat Yourself
-Every piece of knowledge must have a single unambiguous, authoritative representation within a system.
+Every piece of knowledge must have a single, unambiguous, and authoritative representation within a system.

-DRY is more than code is about the duplication of knowledge, of intent.
-It's about expressing the same thing in two different places, possibly in two totally different ways.
+**DRY** is more than code.
+It is about the duplication of knowledge.
+It is about expressing the same thing in two different placemores, possibly in two different ways.

 <br />

 ## YAGNY - You Aren't Gonna Need It.
-Implement things when you actually need them, never when you just foresee that you need them.
+Implement things when needed, never when you foresee that you need them.
-Following YAGNI helps us to avoid over-engineering a solution.
-You don't want to spend time on future scenarios that are unknown.
-The problem with implementing a feature that you think might eventually be needed is that quite often the feature ends up not being needed or the requirements for it change.
+Following **YAGNI** helps us to avoid over-engineering a solution.
+You do not want to spend time on unknown future scenarios.
+The problem with implementing a feature that you think might eventually be needed is that the feature often ends up not being needed or the requirements for it change.

 <br />

 ## KISS - Keep it Simple Stupid
-The idea behind KISS is that systems work best when they are kept simple, some ways to apply this principle to software include:
+The idea behind KISS is that systems work best when they are kept simple.
+Some ways to apply this principle to the software include:
-- Eliminating duplication (DRY principle)
+- Eliminating duplication (DRY principle).
-- Not developing unnecessary features (YAGNI)
+- Not developing unnecessary features (YAGNI).
 - Hiding complexity.
 - Following known standards when possible and minimizing deviations and surprises.

-But don't make it overly simple that compromises functionality and delivery.
+However, do not make it overly simple that compromises functionality and delivery.

 <br />

 ## Naming

-- ### Use intention revealing names
+### Use Intention Revealing Names
-The name of a variable, function, class etc, should tell why it exists, what it does and how it is used.
-If the name requires a comment them is not a good name.
+The name of variables, functions, and classes should tell why they exist, what they do, and how they are used.
+If the name requires a comment then it is not a good name.

         let d; //Elapsed days (bad)

         let elapsedDays; //Good, the name indicate purpose

-- ### Avoid desinformation
+### Avoid Desinformation
 Avoid using names that can be misinterpreted or that can have multiple meanings.
-For example, assuming that you handle users, a variable with the name userList must have a list of users as the name implies , it can't contain a string;
+For example, assuming that you handle users, a variable with the name `userList` must have a list of users as the name implies.
+It cannot contain a string:

         // one will expect an array of users
         // but here is a string with name separated by commas.